This page explains the Responsibility of Owners to resolve risks to Rice networks by their systems and the steps involved in doing so.

 To be able to request an exception, the following criteria must be met:

-- System cannot be compromised or publicly accessible (contain viruses, malware, or command and control software or have a public IP address).
+- The system cannot be compromised or publicly accessible (contain viruses, malware, or command and control software or have a public IP address).

-- System cannot have access to or contain Rice confidential or sensitive data (email, FERPA data, ePHI/PII, financial or research data, unrestricted file services).
+- The system cannot have access to or contain Rice confidential or sensitive data (email, FERPA data, ePHI/PII, financial or research data, unrestricted file services).

-- System must have a defined Owner and Steward.
+- The system must have a defined Owner and Steward.